-- Router 1, Router 2, and Router 3 can be configured as C-BSRs, the authentic BSR can be determined by means of election, or a specific router can be specified as the BSR. - After an interface is configured as the BSR border, the interface will block the receiving or transmission of BSR messages.
+Router 1, Router 2, and Router 3 can be configured as C-BSRs, the authentic

+BSR can be determined by means of election, or a specific router can be specified as the BSR.

+After an interface is configured as the BSR border, the interface will block the receiving or transmission of BSR messages.
 You need to configure the BSR border only on the interface that should block BSR messages.
 The BSR border does not need to be configured for all routers.

-6.21 Multicast Public Configuration

-6.21.1 DR introduction
+6.23 Multicast common configuration

+6.23.1 Introduction of DR

-The DR is the only forwarder of multicast data in a shared network.
+The Designated Router (DR) is the only forwarder of multicast data in a shared network.
 A DR needs to be elected regardless of whether it is connected to a multicast source or receivers.
 In PIM-SM mode, Hello packets of PIM routers are compared to elect the PIM router with the highest priority as the DR.

-The DR at the multicast source end mainly sends registration packets and multicast data whereas the DR at the receive end sends the IGMP Join packets to the RP.
+The DR at the multicast source end mainly sends registration packets and multicast data, and the DR at the receive end sends the IGMP Join packets to the RP.